Yash-g2310/demo_repo/README.md

 # demo_repo
-This is a demo git repo
+This is a demo git repo.
+Author - Yah Gupta